 Barrio Queen Tequileria

 Best authentic Mexican food.
-It just doesn’t take reservations so I put that down the list since sometimes the wait is one hour+
+It just doesn’t take reservations so I put that down the list since sometimes the wait is one hour+.
+It is arguably the best Mexican food in all of Phoenix and definitely top 3 Mexican restaurants.
+Watch out of their margaritas!

 Culinary Dropout – The Yard

 1-3 hour wait, designer pizza and it’s one of those “oh we don’t serve ranch” places.
 Call me crazy but growing up that didn’t seem like the type of pizza place I dreamed about.
-I’m overall not a huge fan of “fancy” pizza so it could be your thing, just not for me.
+I’m overall not a huge fan of “fancy” pizza so it could be your thing, just not for me… I also don’t wait for hours to eat, I get hangry.

 Mastro’s City Hall